Layr-Labs/eigenlayer-contracts/docs/releases/operator-set-release/interfaces/core/operator-sets.md

 	 * @param operatorSignature the signature of the operator on their intent to register *
 	 * @dev msg.sender is used as the AVS
-	 */
-	function registerOperatorToOperatorSets(
-		address operator,
+	 * @dev An AVS can no longer use this method once it migrates to using operatorSets */ function registerOperatorToOperatorSets( address operator,